 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › Your Tool is Amazing!!!
 2 Quick questions

-This topic contains 9 replies, has 2 voices, and was last updated by Ernest Marcinko 3 years, 4 months ago.
+- This topic has 9 replies, 2 voices, and was last updated 6 years, 4 months ago by

 1. After Indexing Table site complete, it says I have over 600k keywords.
 Where can I see that list?